 Why Naive RAG Breaks in Production?

-- Irrelevant retrieval — Vector search returns semantically similar chunks, not necessarily the ones that answer the question; without re-ranking, the LLM receives noise.
+Irrelevant retrieval: Vector search returns semantically similar chunks, not necessarily the ones that answer the question.

 Advanced RAG Architecture